subuta/postcss-js-example/README.md

 # postcss-js-example

 # issue
-If i call postcss-js with this object, postcss raise error.
+If i call postcss-js with this object(cssInJS definition), postcss-js raise error.

+please see `example.js` for detailed information.

 ```
 [object]